-Outcome - STAG suggested that changes should be made to the policies and objectives rather than incorporating a narrative attribute table.
-The group agreed that a way forward would be to ensure that flow is incorporated into the ecosystem health metrics sub-group discussions.
+Outcome - the group agreed that a way forward would be to ensure that flow is incorporated into the ecosystem health metrics sub-group discussions.

 6. Nutrients

 Introduction by MfE staff - This is an important issue and there has been a lot of debate around this.
 The key point is to ask if the current ways of managing nutrients in the NPS-FM are adequate or if they need to be re-worked.
 The outcome of the discussion will be reported to the Freshwater Leaders Group meeting tomorrow.